Conrad's Mystic Writing Pad

 Gene Moore, in his edited collection Conrad on Film (1997), lists over eighty screen adaptations of narratives by Joseph Conrad from Polish, French, British, Italian, and American production companies, both for TV and feature-film release.

-Of these films, two English-language versions of “The Secret Sharer” are currently accessible, one copyrighted 1973, directed by Larry Yust for Encyclopedia Britannica starring David Soul (29 minutes); and the other dated 1952 as one-half of a duo-drama film entitled Face to Face directed by John Brahm.
+Of these films, two English-language versions of “The Secret Sharer” are currently accessible, one copyrighted 1973, directed by Larry Yust for Encyclopaedia Britannica starring David Soul (29 minutes); and the other dated 1952 as one-half of a duo-drama film entitled Face to Face directed by John Brahm.
 The part devoted to “The Secret Sharer” stars James Mason (45 minutes).

-of this paper is to study both film versions, examining parallels, differences,
+The focus of this paper is to study both film versions, examining parallels, differences, modes of adaptation, screenplays, and cinematic practices.
+The paper will incorporate material from personal interviews with director Larry Yust.

-Writing: Uncanny Intertextuality in Under Western Eyes
+The Interruption of Writing: Uncanny Intertextuality in Under Western Eyes

 Yael Levin